ucfnmyo/SDC_MuseumsProject/MISC/clustering.md

 Having done this we can see that the data, the x co-ordinate forms three distinct clusters, likely to be continents, and that for the y-axis most fo the artwork is from the northern hemisphere as expected.

 Our final task was to normalise the artwork dates {write up here or separately?}

+##Website Version
+We are clustering by two numerical variables, the artwork age and the location, and three categorical variables, the classification given by the MET and our extracted keywords for materials and method.

+This may seem a straight-forward task, but there are three important aspects of our dataset:

+We don't know how many clusters to expect; the clusters are likely to vary greatly in size; and there will be points that don't naturally form a cluster.
+This rules out k-means clustering and leans towards a density based approach such as DBSCAN.

+But we are also dealing with BIG DATA, at over 400,000 records.
+Processes such as DBSCAN that depend on pairwise distance comparisons naturally scale quadratically.

+As an additional complication, our categorical variables have a very large number of categories; furthermore not all records have a single value in each category - there are records with no information for the category AND there are records which have multiple category values e.g. the artwork has been produced using more than one material.

+We overcame the categorical problem with a one-hot encoding approach:creating a binary parameter for each potential category value.
+Vectorizing the data in this manner allowed us to create distances that would be captured by the DBSCAN.
+Artworks that did not match with any category or medium keywords were dropped to avoid artifical clusters.

+Temporal data was incorported with the object begin date, since it defines an artistic reaction to a historical event.
+The Gower distance function enabled us to normalise annual dates that would fit in well with DBSCAN euclidean distance function.

+A similar problem comes into our notion of distance.
+For this we are using the centroids of the countries, processed using QGIS, and we can work directly with the latitude and longitude to calculate an accurate distance between points.
+In order to get round this we decided to convert the coordinates to a projection, which allows us to make use of the standard DBSCAN distance function.
+We used the Lambart Conformal Conic projection.
+Its advantages are that straight-lines in the projection equate to great-circles, the shortest path between two points, and it minimises the distortion of distance in the northern hemisphere, which is where the majority of the artwork is from.